 With regards to eCommerce, SEO has a huge role to play.
 Think of search engines like a shopping mall and your website as one of the many stores in that mall.
-The more visible your store is, the higher are your chances of welcoming more customers who would then go on to buy something from your store.
-And to be more visible, you need to do the works.
+The more visible your store is, the higher your chances of welcoming more customers who would then go on to buy something from your store.
+And to be more visible, you need to do the work.

 Optimizing your website with relevant keywords, conducting on-page SEO, ensuring that there are no technical issues with the website, and creating more backlinks are all part of a good eCommerce SEO strategy.

-We will be discussing each of these aspects in-depth.
+We will be discussing each of these aspects in depth.
 But before we get going with that, here are some interesting stats for you: